Conor-Developer/pizza_delivery_frontend/README.md

 - Users can add food items to a basket
 - Users can adjust quantity of each food item in food basket
 - Users can remove food items from the food basket
-- Users can review sub total, additional fees and total price
+- Users can review subtotal, additional fees and total price

 ## Getting started